 Rhythm is everything in the two-plane swing.

-When this happens, I like to go to the range and lay a golf club pointing down the range perpendicular to the golf ball.
+When this happens, I like to go to the range with my golf bag and lay a golf club pointing down the range perpendicular to the golf ball.
 The club should be at the typical distance that your feet would be at address from the ball.

 Take your normal stance.
 Leave your left foot touching the club, then move your right foot in front of the line with your heel touching the shaft.
 Your feet should be significantly staggered at this point.